zehnm/neeo-mystrom-switch/README.md

 ```

 ## Configuration
+### Driver settings
-**Edit the ./config/driver.json file to adjust the driver settings**
+Edit the ./config/driver.json file to adjust the driver settings:
  - neeo
    - brainIp : IP address of the NEEO brain (optional).